Skukuza Airport: Ground transport

 Avis Car Rental runs the car rental facilities at both Skukuza camp and Skukuza Airport.
 In addition to the rental facility at the airport, they provide a shuttle service to the main Skukuza camp.
 Lion Sands Reserve provides free shuttles from Skukuza airport for guests to the reserve.

 Runway

 The airport is at an elevation of 1020 ft above mean sea level.
 It has one runway designated 17/35 with an asphalt surface measuring 1550 × 30 m.
 The runway is sloped, putting the northwest end at 1034 ft elevation and the southeast end at 992 ft.
 Landing permission is handled by the Skukuza AP management company.

 Airlines and destinations

-The only commercial flights to Skukuza are offered by Airlink, with a single daily flight to Cape Town and two daily flights to O. R. Tambo International Airport in Johannesburg.
+The only commercial flights to Skukuza are offered by Airlink, with a single daily flight to Cape Town and twice daily flights to O. R. Tambo International Airport in Johannesburg.
 Private and charter flights are also available, but as Skukuza has a limit of 10 landings and 10 takeoffs per day between the hours of 09:00 and 15:00, slots are limited.
 Flights are also required to take specific paths in order to reduce noise in sensitive natural areas.